nilearn/nilearn/doc/introduction.rst

 On top of this guide, there is a lot of content available outside of ``nilearn`` that could be of interest to new-comers:

-1. A quick and gentle introduction to scientific computing with Python with the `scipy lecture notes <http://scipy-lectures.github.io/>`_.
+1. `An introduction to fMRI <https://www.cs.mtsu.edu/~xyang/fMRIHandBook.pdf>`_ by Russel Poldrack, Jeanette Mumford and Thomas Nichols.

-2. (For French readers) `An introduction to cognitive neuroscience <https://psy3018.github.io/intro.html>`_ by Pierre Bellec.
+2. (For French readers) `An introduction to cognitive neuroscience <https://psy3018.github.io/intro.html>`_ given at the University of Montréal.

 3. The documentation of ``scikit-learn`` explains each method with tips on practical use and examples: :sklearn:`\ `.
 While not specific to neuroimaging, it is often a recommended read.

+4. (For Python beginners) A quick and gentle introduction to scientific computing with Python with the `scipy lecture notes <http://scipy-lectures.github.io/>`_.
+Moreover, you can use ``nilearn`` with `Jupyter <http://jupyter.org>`_ notebooks or `IPython <http://ipython.org>`_ sessions.
+They provide an interactive environment that greatly facilitates debugging and visualisation.

 Besides, you can find help on :neurostars:`neurostars <>` for questions